NLAP Program

 Submitting Observations

-SWL sends the observation log to info@nlap.ru with mandatory NLP object number(s) for cross-referencing with the Activator's log.
+SWL sends the observation log to info@nlap.ru with mandatory NLAP object number(s) for cross-referencing with the Activator's log.

 Time Tolerance